matestack/matestack-ui-core/docs/guides/100-tutorial/10_styling_notifications.md

 Bootstrap requires jQuery and popper.js, so now is a good time to add those dependencies.
 Install it by runnning `yarn add jquery popper.js`.

-Afterwards import all javascript dependencies of bootstrap and bootstraps own javascript in the `app/javascript/packs/application.js` by adding the following lines to it.
+Afterwards import all JavaScript dependencies of bootstrap and bootstraps own JavaScript in the `app/javascript/packs/application.js` by adding the following lines to it.

 ```js
 import 'jquery'